-16.14 Availability and Authorized Absence
+17.14 Availability and Authorized Absence

 - (a) Members not on leave are required to be present on campus when their presence is required for assigned teaching duties or scheduled consultation with or guidance of students, including a reasonable number of regularly scheduled office hours, and when the Dean gives them reasonable notice that, for good and valid reason, their presence on campus is required.
-Members not on leave who have assigned teaching duties require the authorization of the Dean prior to any absence. - (b) Members are not required to be present on campus to fulfill their workload obligations whenever another location is more appropriate for that purpose and absence from campus does not conflict with obligations under 16.14(a).
+Members not on leave who have assigned teaching duties require the authorization of the Dean prior to any absence. - (b) Members are not required to be present on campus to fulfill their workload obligations whenever another location is more appropriate for that purpose and absence from campus does not conflict with obligations under Article 17.14(a).
 However, each Member who is not on leave will ensure that the Dean is aware of how and where the Member can be contacted without undue delay in case, for good and valid reason, the Member's presence on campus is required, in which event the Member will return to campus, also without undue delay. - (c) Notwithstanding the foregoing, a Member may request and the Dean may grant an authorized absence of up to sixty (60) calendar days during which Member is not subject to being recalled to the campus, provided that during the period of authorized absence the Member has no scheduled teaching or academic service activities.
 The Dean will decide within fifteen (15) working days of the request, and the Dean will not unreasonably deny a request for authorized absence.
 While an authorized absence can be renewed, a continuous period of authorized absence should not normally exceed one hundred and twenty (120) calendar days. - (d) A period of authorized absence is not a leave, and the Member is presumed to be at work by engaging in scholarly, creative, or professional activities, participating in conferences or the like, performing services for the academic community, or preparing for scheduled duties.

-ARTICLE 17: ACADEMIC WORKLOAD
+ARTICLE 18: ACADEMIC WORKLOAD

-17.1 Workload: Part-time Instructors
+18.1 Workload: Part-time Instructors

-- (a) Part-time Instructors are responsible for all instruction and grading in an assigned course. - (b) Part-time Instructor(s) will be available to meet with students outside of the official classroom time. - (c) Limitations on part-time teaching are listed in Article 15.2(f). - (d) Part-time Instructors may apply to their Dean for marking assistance in the same manner as Full-time Instructors.
+- (a) Part-time Instructors are responsible for all instruction and grading in an assigned course. - (b) Part-time Instructor(s) will be available to meet with students outside of the official classroom time. - (c) Limitations on part-time teaching are listed in Article 16.2(f). - (d) Part-time Instructors may apply to their Dean for marking assistance in the same manner as Full-time Instructors.

-17.2 Workload: Full-time Instructors
+18.2 Workload: Full-time Instructors

-- (a) The workload of the Full-time Instructor is assigned by the Dean or designate, after consultation with the Instructor and his/her Chair/Director.
-The assignment of workload must take into account the differing pedagogical practices across the disciplines. - (b) Workload is thirty-five (35) hours per week and is composed of teaching and other teaching related duties as follows: - (i) twelve (12) hours of classroom instruction; - (ii) other teaching related duties including those outlined at 17.3.
+- (a) Normally no later than July 1, the workload of the Full-time Instructor will be assigned by the Dean or designate after consultation with the Instructor and his/her Chair/Director.
+The assignment of workload must take into account the differing pedagogical practices across the disciplines, and no Member will be assigned to teach courses outside his/her competency. - (b) Workload is thirty-five (35) hours per week and is composed of teaching and other teaching related duties including those outlined in Article 18.3 as follows: